Table of Contents

 Symptoms of uterine rupture

-Typical warning signals for a uterine rupture are very frequent labor that may even develop into hyperactive labor.
+Typical warning signals for a uterine rupture include pain between contractions, abnormal abdominal pain, and possibly hyperactive labor.
 Patients appear anxious and complain about severe pain and tenderness.

 Clinical diagnosis of a uterine rupture

-The diagnosis of a uterine rupture can usually be done clinically.
+A uterine rupture can usually be diagnosed clinically.
 Acute bleeding can cause hypovolemic shock, which poses a threat to the fetus.
-Heart sounds and movements of the unborn cannot be detected anymore.
+Heart sounds and movements of the unborn are undetectable.

-It is possible for a complete uterine rupture to manifest after vaginal birth.
-The severe hemorrhage occurs only afterward since the child prevented it before.
-This can very rapidly lead to shock.
+A complete uterine rupture may manifest after vaginal delivery.
+A severe hemorrhage occurs only afterward since the neonate prevented it before.
+This condition can rapidly lead to shock.